How To Copy and Paste Commands in Linux Terminal[4 Best Methods]

 2. Using the Mouse

 If you prefer a mouse-based approach, the Linux Terminal provides support for copying and pasting commands using the mouse.
 While not as efficient as keyboard shortcuts, this method can be useful for longer or more complex commands.
-Follow these steps:
+Follow these steps to copy paste command in Linux:

 1. Highlight the command in the Terminal using your mouse.
 Right-click and select Copy from the context menu.